jennyzeng/CourseScheduling/README.md

             course will be assigned to the lowest acceptable level L[lastStep]

-        we are sure that the course is assigned, then we will add those courses that will be satisfied after assigning this course into Q
+        we are sure that the course is assigned, then we will add those courses that will be satisfied after assigning this course into Q           # O(n)

         add currentCourse units into the total units assigned